Heyzap/flex-example-app/README.md

 # Adobe Flex Example App

-An Android `.apk` file with all networks working can be found in the `bin/` folder.

 ## Libraries

 Please use the latest versions of libraries in your project.
 You can find them here: